Grant Russell

-Grant Russell is an American football quarterback for the Carolina Cobras of the National Arena League (NAL).
+Grant Russell is an American football quarterback for the Wheeling Miners of the National Arena League (NAL).

 Russell saw limited action at Ohio Dominican as a freshman.
 During the 2015 season, he started eleven games.
 He became a Harlon Hill Trophy candidate in 2016 and was named the Great Midwest Athletic Conference Player of the Year as a senior in 2017.
+He retired on a positive note from the Miners in 2025.

 Early life

 Russell attended Newark High School in Newark, Ohio, where he was a multi-year letterman in baseball, basketball and football.

 College career

 After not receiving much consideration from Division I football schools, Russell enrolled at Ohio Dominican University, where he would join the football team.